 6. What are the themes of your debut album “Songs for Mediocre Men Vol 1.”?

 Urban alienation, isolation and trying to keep the faith are my main recurrent themes.
 After Megaphone Ou La Mort’s split, I wanted an evocative title for Le Garçon Rêvé’s debut album.
 When Diego (guitar player in Le Garçon Rêvé) played me his demos, the title of the album came first.
 All the songs sounded like hit singles to me, like a best of, that’s the reason for the ‘Vol. 1’.

-7. Do you have any literary or musical plans for 2018?
+7. Do you have any literary or musical plans?

 Interview by Owl